skypilot-org/skypilot/llm/qwen/README.md

 # Serving Qwen1.5 on Your Own Cloud

 [Qwen1.5](https://github.com/QwenLM/Qwen1.5) is one of the top open LLMs.
-As of April 2024, Qwen1.5-72B-Chat is ranked higher than Mixtral-8x7b-Instruct-v0.1 on the LMSYS Chatbot Arena Leaderboard.
+As of Feb 2024, Qwen1.5-72B-Chat is ranked higher than Mixtral-8x7b-Instruct-v0.1 on the LMSYS Chatbot Arena Leaderboard.

 📰 **Update (26 April 2024) -** SkyPilot now also supports the [**Qwen1.5-110B**](https://qwenlm.github.io/blog/qwen1.5-110b/) model!
 It performs competitively with Llama-3-70B across a [series of evaluations](https://qwenlm.github.io/blog/qwen1.5-110b/#model-quality).
 Use [serve-110b.yaml](serve-110b.yaml) to serve the 110B model.